 Ensure your notes are factual and as accurate as possible.
 The above information is the key information that you will require when completing a Safeguarding Incident Report form, which you should complete if ou have the form to hand otherwise make notes.
 Opinions and presumptions should be avoided but, where it is felt relevant or important to include these, they should be clearly indicated as such.

-Step 2 Call or email the Safeguarding Manager (or Lead) who should be contacted as soon as possible after the concern was raised (and no later than 24 hours).
-Send the Safeguarding Incident Report Form or otherwise your notes (see contacts listed in Annex 1) to the Safeguarding Lead and Safeguarding Manager.
-Contact the Safeguarding Lead If the Safeguarding Manager Is unavailable.
+Step 2 Call or email the Safeguarding Lead and Safeguarding Officer who should be contacted as soon as possible after the concern was raised (and no later than 24 hours).
+Send the Safeguarding Incident Report Form or otherwise your notes (see contacts listed in Annex 1) to the Safeguarding Officer.
+Contact the Safeguarding Lead if the Safeguarding Officer is unavailable.
 All written notes or the Safeguarding Report Form must be kept securely in a locked place or password protected if online.

-- If the alleged incident relates to the Safeguarding Manager you should contact the Safeguarding Lead.
+- If the alleged incident relates to the Safeguarding Officer you should contact the Safeguarding Lead; or

 Step 3 The Safeguarding Manager (or Lead) will then determine the response to the concern or allegation in conjunction with others in QCT who have specific safeguarding responsibilities.
 Concerns and allegations will be acted upon and investigated swiftly, making the welfare of the child or vulnerable adult paramount.
 Any delay must be avoided.

 Step 4 If you have made a report and need support afterwards then you can seek this from the Safeguarding Officer or Safeguarding Lead.
 Identifying a concern or allegation can have an impact, so seeking advice or support during or afterwards is completely acceptable.